arnavt78/Popup-Prompt/README.md

 ### Legacy Version

-Version **1.1.5** included...

--   Added `componentListBox` method to the `Popup` class.
-This is used to allow the user to select an available option.
--   Added new `showCredentials` function.
-This asks the user for their username and password of any account (which you can specifiy). _Note: The username and password will be returned, so you will have to validate it._
--   Fixed a few minor bugs and code format.
--   Resolved the issue where icons and images would not show up correctly ([#5](https://github.com/arnavthorat78/Popup-Prompt/issues/5)).

-### Coming Version

-_Note: The items below may change at any time._

-Version **1.2.0** is set to include...
+Version **1.2.0** included...

 -   Added an `options` object to some methods in the `Popup` class, and also other methods.
 -   Added an object instead of an array on the `location` and `size` parameters in some components and the window creation.
+-   Added more options for customizing components and window for the `Popup` class.
 -   Fixed a few bugs.

+### Coming Version

+_Note: The items below may change at any time._

+Version **1.2.5** is set to include...

+-   Multiple listeners for the `Popup` class (e.g. button and text box listener at the same time).
+-   Bug fixes.

 ## Usage